Get inspired with 26 fresh project ideas you can start building today.

 - Informational websites provide users with valuable content such as articles, blog posts, news updates, and educational resources.
 These platforms educate, inform, or entertain visitors on specific topics or subjects of interest.

-- Transactional websites facilitate online transactions, enabling users to buy or sell products/services, make reservations, or conduct financial transactions.
+- Transactional websites facilitate online transactions, enabling users to buy or sell products or services, make reservations, or conduct financial transactions.
 E-commerce platforms, booking sites, and financial services websites are common examples of this category.

 - Interactive websites encourage active engagement from users through social interaction, user-generated content, or multimedia sharing.
 Social media platforms, online forums, and multimedia-sharing are just a few examples.